holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The selected Circle Rep becomes a Circle Member of any Circle containing that Circle, with the authority to represent their Circle just like a Circle Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.

 A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role.
+No Circle may amend or remove the Purpose of the Role, nor any Accountabilities placed on the Role by this Constitution.

 #### 5.1.2 Facilitator & Secretary